rclone/rclone/docs/content/dropbox.md

 2. Choose an API => Usually this should be `Dropbox API`

-3. Choose the type of access you want to use => Full Dropbox or App Folder
+3. Choose the type of access you want to use => `Full Dropbox` or `App Folder`

-4. Name your App
+4. Name your App.
+The app name is global, so you can't use `rclone` for example

 5. Click the button `Create App`

+5. Fill `Redirect URIs` as `http://localhost:53682/`

 6. Find the `App key` and `App secret` Use these values in rclone config to add a new remote or edit an existing remote.